 R&D S&E Cybersecurity

-At Sandia National Laboratories, I provided AI and ML solutions to complex cybersecurity emulation problems.
+At Sandia National Laboratories, I developed innovative AI and ML solutions for complex cybersecurity emulation challenges.